PolySync/misra-rust/MISRA-Rules.md

 "The controlling expression of a _#if_ or _#elif_ preprocessing directive shall evaluate to 0 or 1"

-_No direct corollary in Rust.
+_No applicable corollary in Rust.
 The cfg! macro allows for more_ _sophistication without the undefined behavior._

 __[See Rule_20_8.rs](./tests/compile-fail/Rule_20_8.rs)__